Mrauk U: Temples

+The Japanese ronins are also known to ventured in Southeast Asia, including the Mrauk U Kingdom, where they offered their military expertise.
+They served as elite guards and these Japanese warriors played active roles in the Arakanese royal court notably around the time of King Min Phalaung and Min Razagyi.

 Tourism

-Today, Mrauk U is a major archaeological and tourist destination.
+Prior to the current civil war in Myanmar, Mrauk U was a major archaeological and tourist destination.
 The main attractions are the temples and ruins around the town.
 The remains of the main palace roughly form the centre of the town.

-The most popular mode for tourists to travel to Mrauk U is to take a domestic flight from Yangon to Sittwe and board a boat from Sittwe against the Kaladan River.
-The hotels in Mrauk U also arrange private boat services to and from Sittwe.
+Tourists could travel to Mrauk U by a domestic flight from Yangon to Sittwe and then aboard a boat from Sittwe via the Kaladan River.
+Currently, because Mrauk-U is controlled by the Arakan Army, there is no tourism in the town.

 Infrastructure

 Although a tourist destination, most of Mrauk U has very basic infrastructure.
 It has a Township hospital, a Basic Education High School and a market.
 Like much of Rakhine state and the whole of Myanmar, Mrauk U has 24-hour electricity.